jrifuoue/eznob/README.md

 # 🔧 eznob
 eznob is an bash script to speed up compiling projects that using nob.c and nob.h libaries!
+NOTE: nob.c is licensed under mit and eznob doesn't change the nob.c code
 ## 🧑‍💻 Usage
 ### 💾 Get the source
 ```